 The 7 video game localization challenges

-When translated directly, it becomes “in the eyes of loved ones, Xi Shi appears.”
-Although there is nothing wrong with this translation, it does not carry the same weight in English.
-As you can imagine, Xi Shi is a Chinese historical figure that represents love; however, as famous as she is in China, Xi Shi is unlikely to foster an emotional reaction from non-Chinese audiences.
+The thing is, Xi Shi is a Chinese historical figure who represents love.
+But, as famous as she is in China, Xi Shi is unlikely to foster any reaction from non-Chinese audiences.

-Among the video game localization challenges, slang is arguably one of the trickiest.
-Every language has one; it’s typically new and quick to change.
+Among the top video game localization challenges, slang is one of the trickiest.
+Every language has one and it’s typically new and ever-changing.

 It rarely, if ever, has a direct counterpart in other languages.
-The meaning of each term can be subtle and quirky, and a few years later may come to mean something different.
+The meaning of each term can be subtle and quirky, and a few years later, it may come to mean something different.

 To make matters worse, gaming carries its colorful vernacular that varies from one gaming subculture to another.
 That’s why gaming localization can be tricky to get right.

-Then it means there is no encoded match in the target language for the characters from the source language.
+Then, it means there is no encoded match in the target text for the characters from the source text.

 A similar error can happen for issues with the font.
-Sometimes, its design is too exaggerated and artistic and does not have an equivalent in the target language.
+Sometimes, its design is too exaggerated and artistic.
+And it does not have a match in the target language.
 In this situation, gamers may see these symbols □□□ on the screen.

 Placeholders are short code put in sentences that will be replaced by in-game texts, for example, %s, %1$@.

-As you may know, languages with different scripts differ in length.
 For example, the string length in English differs from that in Greek.
 These differences can be up to 300%.
 That’s another reason to steer clear from literal translations and focus on meaning and form.

 On top of that, some languages are written from right to left rather than left to right, which can add to the confusion.
 For example, Arabic and Hebrew.
-If you are not aware of these differences ahead of time, it may mean redesigning your entire UI, and that’s not what you want to see.
+If you are unaware of these differences ahead of time, it may mean redesigning your entire UI.
+And that’s just a major headache.

 7. Target segment